Loading

 Background

-In the 2010s, Russia's economy suffered from a financial crisis, depressed oil prices, and international sanctions put into place during the Ukrainian crisis even while prices for food were increasing.
-In Irkutsk Oblast, salaries were often low.
-Paychecks totaling around 15,000 rubles (about US$246 in 2016) were common, and by early 2017 the number of people living below the poverty line of 10,000 rubles per month (about $170 at the time) had increased by three percent since the beginning of the crisis.
+In the 2010s, Russia's economy suffered from a financial crisis, depressed oil prices, and international sanctions put into place during the Ukrainian crisis.
+In Irkutsk Oblast, citizens' buying power fell from 2013 to 2017.
+Russians did see an increase in average salary per capita during that period, but rising prices on a number of important items—such as food, consumer goods, and housing—meant that their paychecks covered fewer essential expenses.
+By 2016, the number of people living below the government-established poverty line of 10,000 rubles per month (about $170 at the time) had increased by over three percent over the previous four years.

 Average alcohol consumption per person in 2015 per World Health Organization data

 At the same time, Russia remained one of the highest consumers of alcohol per capita in the world.
 According to the World Health Organization, Russian citizens consumed an average of 11.7 liters (3.1 U.S. gal) per person every year (as of 2016).
-To continue those drinking habits amidst the declining economic situation, many Russians turned to less-regulated surrogate alcohols as their cost was half that of the cheapest vodka, whose price was regulated by the government.
+To continue those drinking habits amidst the declining economic situation, many Russians turned to less-regulated surrogate alcohols.
+Even the cheapest vodkas, carrying government-regulated prices, could not compete with surrogates that retailed for half the price.

-The mass methanol poisoning in Irkutsk, a city of about 600,000 people near Lake Baikal in southern Siberia, was caused by a fraudulent batch of hawthorn-scented bath oil.
+The mass methanol poisoning in Irkutsk, a city of about 600,000 people near Lake Baikal in southern Siberia, was caused by an adulterated batch of alcoholic hawthorn-scented bath oil.
 It was named boyaryshnik or Боярышник, the Russian word for hawthorn, and was also described as a lotion.
 The product shared its name with a popular hawthorn-flavored tincture, and vodka historian Alexander Nikishin told the magazine Vice that was a deliberate choice to obfuscate its intended purpose:

 You can buy boyaryshnik in a pharmacy, a medicinal tincture.
 And then there is the boyaryshnik spirit, which they call medicinal, but really it's just alcohol with the taste of boyaryshnik.
 It's bootlegging, pure and simple.

 These sorts of surrogate alcohols were widely available in Russian supermarkets, shops, and vending machines.
 They were also not subject to any legal age requirement, alcohol excise stamps, or other restrictions introduced in the early 2010s to curb alcohol consumption in the country.
-The vending machines were particularly problematic: they were often deliberately placed near impoverished areas of Russian cities to appeal to those seeking a cheap alternative to legal alcohol at any hour of the day or night.
-They were also highly profitable.
+The vending machines were particularly problematic: they were highly profitable, available 24 hours a day, and often deliberately placed near impoverished areas of Russian cities to appeal to people needing a cheap alternative to legal alcohol.

 Methanol is a poisonous substance.
 It is difficult to tell apart from ethanol, the substance found in vodka and other alcoholic drinks.
 Both are colorless and give off a similar odor, but methanol is cheaper.